Sep 11, 2019 – Sep 13, 2019 | Washington, DC

 Fees and Financial Support

-Tuition for RT2 is $1,500 for three days, including breakfast, lunch, and a networking reception on September 13.
+Tuition for RT2 was $1,500 for three days, including breakfast, lunch, and a networking reception on September 13.
 This tuition fee does not cover costs for travel and accommodation.

-Financial Support: For up to 30 participants, BITSS offers full or partial financial support by waiving the tuition fee and covering travel, lodging and child care.
-Financial support will be awarded based on a combination of merit and need, taking into account our commitment to facilitate access to RT2 for diverse and underserved populations.
-Note that the deadline for applicants requesting financial support from BITSS has now passed.
+Financial Support: For up to 30 participants, BITSS offered full or partial financial support by waiving the tuition fee and covering travel, lodging and child care.
+Financial support were awarded based on a combination of merit and need, taking into account our commitment to facilitate access to RT2 for diverse and underserved populations.
+Note that the deadline for applicants requesting financial support from BITSS expired on June 2.